Jose de Venecia Jr.: Post-speakership

 In April 2017, De Venecia was appointed by President Rodrigo Duterte as Special Envoy for Inter-Cultural Dialogue.
-The Department of Foreign Affairs said that as special envoy, De Venecia will serve to advise the administration on policies regarding cultural diversity and citizen participation under the UNESCO declaration.
+The Department of Foreign Affairs said that as special envoy, De Venecia would serve to advise the administration on policies regarding cultural diversity and citizen participation under the UNESCO declaration.

+De Venecia joined the second incarnation of Lakas–CMD in 2020.

 Performance rating

 On January 7, 2008, the Social Weather Stations (November 30 to December 3, 2007) survey stated that Speaker Jose de Venecia's performance rating has 37% satisfied and 37% dissatisfied, or net +1, having been in single digit since December 2004.

 Personal life

 De Venecia married Victoria Perez, the daughter of Eugenio Pérez, who served as Speaker of the House of Representatives from 1946 to 1953.
 Together, they had 4 children: Alexandra (Sandra), Leslie, Vivian, and Jose III (Joey).
 Their marriage, ended in a divorce, and Perez now lives in Albany, New York.

-De Venecia then married Georgina Vera-Perez, daughter of Filipino film producer Jose Vera Perez.
+De Venecia then married Georgina Vera-Perez, daughter of Filipino film producer.
 They have two children: Christopher and Kristina Casimira (KC).
 Georgina, also known as Manay Gina, was previously married to construction manager Felipe Cruz with whom she had 2 children.
 The former host of a television drama series, she is currently a social worker and a radio host.